***Update***: Rep. Karen Bass issued this statement on Twitter earlier today:

 The right-wing website Daily Caller posted video yesterday of Rep. Karen Bass — reportedly on Joe Biden‘s shortlist to be his running mate — praising the Church of Scientology when it opened an “Ideal Org” center in Los Angeles in 2010.
-At the time, she was a member of the California State Assembly.
+At the time, she had just finished serving in the California State Assembly.

 In that video, Bass says of the Church, “I know your goal and your commitment is truly to make a difference.”
 She also praised founder L. Ron Hubbard for the Church’s “creed” saying “that all people of whatever race, color or creed, are created with equal rights.”
 Scientology’s president, David Miscavige, whose own troubling history has been the source of much reporting, was also on stage.